CHOP optometrist Ayesha Malik, OD, performed eye exams in the van during one school visit. (Photos courtesy of the Philadelphia Eagles)

 “If a child can’t see the board or can’t see the words on a page, learning is going to become impossible, and the child can fall behind quickly,” says Gil Binenbaum, MD, MSCE, a CHOP ophthalmologist who sees children as part of the Eagles Eye program.
 “That’s why this program is vital to these students.”

 Since its launch in 1996, the Eagles Eye Mobile has brought comprehensive vision care to underinsured and uninsured children in Philadelphia by visiting schools, performing free screening eye exams on more than 81,000 children and delivering 56,000 free pairs of glasses.
 If the optometrist diagnoses a more serious eye condition, the student is referred to CHOP or another pediatric ophthalmology service in the area.
-Each year, Children’s Hospital ophthalmologists volunteer to treat more than 100 children identified by the Eagles Eye program as needing advanced care.

 “We treat these visits like any other; the kids receive a full exam,” Binenbaum says.
 “But unlike a typical clinic day, when fortunately many of the children have healthy eyes, with the Eagles Eye referrals, every child has a significant issue we need to address, due to the excellent screening by the optometrist.”

 Inside the Eagles Eye van, a child chooses glasses following an exam.
 (Photos courtesy of the Philadelphia Eagles)